 True peak is not a setting but rather a meter and control.
 The true peak is the loudest point of the audio, which is 0dB.
 If a sound goes above 0dB, it starts clipping.
 That’s bad and True Peak is the tool that helps.

 Some plugins such as FabFilter Pro-L 2 have true peak limiting built-in.
 You can switch it on and it will make sure that no clipping happens.

 If you want to know more about true peak limiting and have in-depth knowledge, you can read this post.

 Another great option is LUFS.
-Some audio limiter plugins come with these options and there are separate plugins only for LUFS.
+Some audio limiters come with these options and there are separate plugins only for LUFS.
 It’s a great tool, especially for streaming services.

 LUFS (Loudness Unit Full Scale) is an audio signal level measurement.
-And with it, you can choose different LUFS levels and master your song with limiters according to that settings.
+With it, you can choose different LUFS levels and master your song with limiters according to those settings.

 For example, when you upload a song on Spotify, no matter the audio level, it automatically converts it to -14LUFS.
 If your song has -10LUFS it will convert to -14LUFS.
-Same works with the lower LUFS level.
+The same works with the lower LUFS level.

 And that can be damaging to the quality of the sound.
 You need to export your songs in the same LUFS as your streaming service requires.